-Operating a computer requires a significant amount of electricity.
-Manufacturers should design computers to be energy-efficient in power charging and operation and have power management features where appropriate.
+Operating displays requires a significant amount of electricity.
+Manufacturers should design displays to be energy-efficient and have power management features where appropriate.

 Workers and Communities

 Conflict Minerals

 Electronic devices contain minerals, including gold and ores of tantalum, tin, and tungsten, that may be mined in areas where groups responsible for human rights abuses control and profit from mining operations.
 Manufacturers should ensure that materials in their products are sourced responsibly and are not from these areas, and should try to help improve stability and quality of life for miners and their communities.